 Hertfordshire's fens are a unique and much-needed habitat – they provide a home for wintering wetland birds such as snipe, shelter and food for mammals like our endangered water vole and habitat for moths like the vulnerable wainscot as well as many insects, frogs, newts, grass snakes and plant life.

 Unfortunately fens are now extremely rare with an area equivalent of around 100 football pitches left in Hertfordshire.
 We need to care for them.
-The Trust cares for four areas of fen habitat - at Rye Meads, Thorley Walsh, Purwell Ninesprings and Blagrove Common.
+The Trust cares for four areas of fen habitat - at Rye Meads, Thorley Wash, Purwell Ninesprings and Blagrove Common.
 This winter we will be working hard to maintain and enhance these habitats through scrub clearance, reed cutting and conservation grazing.

 Watch our fen appeal film below.